-The staff for year 2015-2016 consisted of 10 full-time employees and one parttime paralegal.
-These 10 full-time employees include Senior Counsel, a Deputy Senior Counsel, four Assistant Counsel, three Paralegals, and one Intake Secretary.
+The staff for year 2016-2017 consisted of 11 full-time employees.
+These 11 full-time employees include Senior Counsel, a Deputy Senior Counsel, four Assistant Counsel, four Paralegals, and one Intake Secretary.

 II.
 ATTORNEY MISCONDUCT CASE PROCESS AND PROCEDURE